chushu10/Cpp-Primer-4th-Edition-Solutions/Chapter-12/BestPractices.md

 - In practice, it is almost always right to provide a default constructor if other constructors are being defined.
 Ordinarily the initial values given to the members in the default constructor should indicate that the object is "empty."
 - Ordinarily, single-parameter constructors should be `explicit` unless there is an obvious reason to want to define an implicit conversion.
 Making constructors `explicit` may avoid mistakes, and a user can explicitly construct an object when a conversion is useful.
 - A friend declaration introduces the named class or nonmember function into the surrounding scope.
 Moreover, a friend function may be defined inside the class.
 The scope of the function is exported to the scope enclosing the class definition.
+- Each `static` data member is an object associated with the class, not with the objects of that class.